-- Greg Smith (State Secretary)

-All remaining members of the Committee of Management.
+- Greg Smith (State Secretary) - All remaining members of the Committee of Management.

-During the year, key management personnel of the Union were remunerated as follows: 1 July 2016 to 1 May 2017 1 July 2015 to 30 June 2016

-\$ \$

-Note 13B: Key Management Personnel Remuneration for the R Reporting Period

-Short-term employee benefits

-Salary (including annual leave taken) 12

-Other Į.

-Total short-term employee benefits

-Post-employment benefits:

-Superannuation (4)

-Total post-employment benefits

-Other long-term benefits:

-Long-service leave 12

-Total other long-term benefits

-Termination benefits

-Total

-No other transactions occurred during the year with elected office related parties than those related to their membership or employmentan those applicable to any other member of employee. eers, close family ment and on terms no embers or other more favourable

-Note 14 Remuneration of Auditors

-Value of the services provided

-Financial statement audit services 70 -
+During the year, key management personnel of the Union were remunerated as follows: 2017 Short-term employee benefits Salary (including annual leave taken) Other Total short-term employee benefits \$ - - Post-employment benefits: - Superannuation Total post-employment benefits Other long-term benefits: Long-service leave Total other long-term benefits Termination benefits Total - No other transactions occurred during the year with elected office related parties than those related to their membership or employmenthan those applicable to any other member of employee. cers, close family memb ent and on terms no more ers or other e favourable Note 12 Remuneration of Auditors Value of the services provided Financial statement audit services - Other services Total remuneration of auditors -

-Other services 2 2

-Total remuneration of auditors = 2

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 JULY 2016 to 1 MAY 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE PERIOD 1 MAY 2017 to 30 JUNE 2017

-Note 15 Financial Instruments
+Note 13 Financial Instruments